Reedy-C/tea-garden/readme.md

 Garden requires PyCaffe, PyGame, and the separate [DGEANN module](https://github.com/Reedy-C/dgeann), which runs the neural networks.

 The main file is garden\_experiment.py.
-While the program can be used by manually setting parameters with the run\_experiment() function, it is easier to set them with a text file (described below) and use run\_from\_file(f), which is run automatically, default to using parameters from 'run params example.txt', when garden\_experiment.py is run.
+While the program can be used by manually setting parameters with the run\_experiment() function, it is easier to set them with a text file (described below) and use run\_from\_file(f).
+When garden\_experiment.py is run, it automatically runs run\_from\_file(f), with f by default set to the file 'run params example.txt'.
 Note: it may take a few seconds for the program to start up.

 Garden can be run with or without visualization; it is off by default.
 The agents are always trying to perform some action, even if it looks like they are sitting there when visualization is turned on.
 In visual mode, the simulation runs at 10 steps/second, but this can be changed by changing the number in 'self.clock.tick(10)' in the MainLoop function of garden_experiment.py, or turned off to run as fast as possible by commenting out that line.
 If the simulation area is larger than can be displayed in the given window size, it may be scrolled around using the arrow keys.
 If two environments are being used, currently only one is displayed at a time, but they can be switched between using the 's' key.